 Internal 3dBi omni-directional antennas

 Built in spectrum analyzer to assist with wireless channel planning

 We are currently working on increasing AP density at work in order to keep up with the increasing amount of wireless client devices.
 It’s always nice to revisit what other product vendors have available, so I was able to get my hands on a few test AP’s.

 I will be unboxing and testing these at home.
-They are lower end AP’s, but this will give me an opportunity at looking into the config user interface.
+They are lower end AP’s, but this will give me an opportunity at looking into the config user interface, performing some wireless site surveys, and playing with wireless channel planning tools.
 Stay tuned!